-The NFs' best three competitors' earn Nations Cup points in Individual and Sprint competitions.
+The NFs' best three competitors earn Nations Cup points in Individual and Sprint competitions.
 The sum of these points will become the NF's Nations Cup score for that competition.
-The Relay Nations Cup points will be added to those from the Individual and Sprint; the cumulative sum will become the respective NF's current ranking.
+The Relay and applicable Mixed Relay Nations Cup points will be added to those from the Individual and Sprint; the cumulative sum will become the respective NF's ranking.